philipturner/metal-ml-shaders-experiments/README.md

 # Metal ML Shaders Experiments

-A description of this package.
+A public version of an attempt to outperform Metal Performance Shaders, conducted during November 2021.